carbon-language/carbon-lang/lldb/docs/structured_data/DarwinLog.md

 clients, not just those built on an Apple platform.

-StructuredDataDarwinLog implements the 'DarwinLog' feature type, and the plugin name for it shows up as 'darwin-log'.
+StructuredDataDarwinLog implements the 'DarwinLog' feature type, and the plugin name for it shows up as `darwin-log`.

 The user interface to the darwin-log support is via the following:

-* 'plugin structured-data darwin-log enable' command
+* `plugin structured-data darwin-log enable` command

   This is the main entry point for enabling the command.
 It can be set before launching a process or while the process is running.